Download Our Free Wellness Guide

 The Clothing Industry has Enormous Environmental Impact

-“The overwhelming majority of the losses of primary microplastics (98%) are generated from landbased activities.
-Only 2% is generated from activities at sea.
+“The overwhelming majority of the losses of primary microplastics (98%) are generated from landbased activities ...
 The largest proportion of these particles stem from the laundering of synthetic textiles.”

 Clothing Production Involves Thousands of Chemicals